‹ Healthy Living Blog

 Flavorful Family Meals with Michigan Apples

 September is family meals month and a perfect time to think about the ritual of eating together.
-Although busy and varied schedules of both parents and kids make it harder to sit down and enjoy mealtime as a family, it is an important decision that has short and long-term benefits.
+Although the busy and varied schedules of both parents and kids make it harder to sit down and enjoy mealtime as a family, it is an important decision that has short and long-term benefits.
 Research suggests that having dinner together as a family at least four times a week has positive effects on child development and health.
-Family meals have been linked to better school performance and self-esteem, and a lower risk of obesity, substance abuse and eating disorders.

 Family meals may require effort in planning, but the healthy benefits to you and your family are more than worth it!
 We’ve provided some family-friendly slow cooker meals with Michigan Apples to get you started.